Itchy anus (pruritus ani)

 - excessive sweating

-- skin conditions like psoriasis and contact dermatitis, which occurs when your skin is irritated by soaps, creams or perfumed or bleached toilet paper.
+- skin conditions like psoriasis and contact dermatitis, which can occur when your skin is irritated by soaps, creams or perfumed or bleached toilet paper

 There are numerous things you can try to ease the itching.

-- While tempting, don’t scratch.
-This can make the itch worse, as the skin around the anus is easily damaged.
+- While tempting, try not to scratch, though this is sometimes unavoidable during sleep.
+Scratching can make the itch worse, as the skin around the anus is easily damaged.

-- Clean gently with warm water immediately after a bowel motion, then pat dry with a soft cloth.
+- Clean gently with a cotton wool ball dipped in warm water immediately after a bowel motion, then pat dry with a soft cloth.
 Don’t rub, as this has the same effect as scratching.
+Avoid perfumed toilet paper.

 - Wear loose clothing made from natural fibres, such as cotton.